 In mapping our projects – and some managed by Pennsylvania partners – we want to ensure that the user can locate useful data.
-Explore to find more!
-We are working to make these user-friendly, so please be patient; we will load them as we complete them.
+Explore our interactive maps below to learn more.

 Please keep in mind that location data may be from mailing addresses rather than GPS coordinates.
 For fueling stations, we recommend contacting the individual stations to confirm location, accessibility, and hours of operation.
 Some of these projects may have changed owners over time or the systems may have been modified.
 Also, many of these projects are on private property or not publicly accessible property.
 Contact the property owner if you are looking for additional information.

 Learn about the 2014 Pennsylvania Energy Development (PEDA) projects at our Story Map.